ddelcastillof/personal-cv/index.md

 ## News

 - **[Sep.
 2023]** I started my MPH in Global Health at the University of Washington.
 - **[Jun.
-2023]** My paper intitled "Effect of preterm birth on growth and blood pressure in adulthood in the Pelotas 1993 cohort" was accepted in the International Journal of Epidemiology
+2023]** Our paper intitled "Effect of preterm birth on growth and blood pressure in adulthood in the Pelotas 1993 cohort" was accepted in the International Journal of Epidemiology
 - **[Aug.
 2021]** I obtained my medical doctorate at National University of San Marcos.
 - **[Mar.
 2019]** I started working at CRONICAS Center of Excellence in Chronic Diseases at the Peruvian University Cayetano Heredia.